tombenke/wsgw/README.md

 ![The overview of the message flow of a complete WS-NATS messaging system](docs/messageflow_overview.png)

+__Important Note:__
+In the followings we will use the terms of inbound and outbound topics.
+It refers to the grouping of event channels and topics to which the messages will be send of received from.
+__They meant to be inbound and outbound from the viewpoint of the websocket client (or UI frontend application).__

+The functioning of the websocket gateway is quite simple:
+1. We can define the list of inbound and outbound event channel names.
+2. The gateway will forward the messages coming in the outbound event channels to the NATS topics with the same name.
+3. The gateway will also forward the messages coming in the NATS topics toward the inbound event channels.

 ### Working Modes
 The working mode is controlled by the starting command, which can be either `server`, `producer` or `consumer`.